Silver Spring Day School Parent Handbook

 Keeping your Child Home

 We all want our children to be healthy!
-Children MUST stay at home if they have:
+Children must stay at home if they have any of the following:

 • vomited within the past 24 hours